Coke (fuel): Uses

 Coke is commonly used as fuel for blacksmithing.

 Coke was used in Australia in the 1960s and early 1970s for house heating, and was incentivized for home use in the UK (so as to displace coal) after the 1956 Clean Air Act, which was passed in response to the Great Smog of London in 1952.

 Since smoke-producing constituents are driven off during the coking of coal, coke forms a desirable fuel for stoves and furnaces in which conditions are not suitable for the complete burning of bituminous coal itself.
 Coke may be combusted producing little or no smoke, while bituminous coal would produce much smoke.
 Coke was widely used as a smokeless fuel substitute for coal in domestic heating following the creation of "smokeless zones" in the United Kingdom.

-Highland Park distillery in Orkney roasts malted barley for use in their Scotch whisky in kilns burning a mixture of coke and peat.

 Coke may be used to make synthesis gas, a mixture of carbon monoxide and hydrogen.